Skip to main content

 ctx.output.print(subtarget)

-Building a subtarget
+Building a target/subtarget without blocking

 Getting attributes or resolved attributes efficiently on a configured target node